pyPhotometry/docs/docs/index.md

 pyPhotometry is system of open source hardware and software for neuroscience fiber photometry data acquisition, consisting of an [acquisition board](user-guide/hardware.md) and [graphical user interface](user-guide/graphical-user-interface.md).

 pyPhotometry supports data aquisition from two analog and two digital inputs, and control of two LEDs via built in LED drivers with an adjustable 0-100mA output.
 The system supports time-division multiplexed illumination which allows fluoresence evoked by different excitation wavelengths to be independenly readout from a single photoreciever signal.

 For validation experiments see the pyPhotometry [manuscript](https://rdcu.be/bpvvJ).

 For questions about the pyPhotometry system contact the [google group](https://groups.google.com/forum/#!forum/pycontrol).

+pyPhotometry hardware, software and documentation repositories are on [GitHub](https://github.com/pyPhotometry).

 ---